ArjunChakrawal/Heterogeneous_SOMDynamics/README.md

 # Heterogeneous_SOMDynamics

-This repository contains matlab scripts to simulate soil organic matter (SOM) dynamics in a hetergeneous soil system.
-**main_XXX.m** files are in Scenario1_SteadyStateIC and Scenario2_transientIC folders for solving mass balance equations using Michaelis-Menten and Multiplicative kinetics.
+This repository contains matlab Matlab scripts to simulate soil organic matter (SOM) dynamics in a heterogeneous soil system. **main_XXX.m** files are in Scenario1_SteadyStateIC and Scenario2_transientIC folders and solve the mass balance equations of SOM compartments.
+In the folder Scenario1_SteadyStateIC, a soil system initially on average in steady state conditions is considered; in the folder Scenario2_transientIC, the responses to initial conditions perturbed with respect to the steady state are studied.
+In both scenarios, Michaelis-Menten and Multiplicative kinetics for decomposition are compared.

-Folder structure is following
+The folder structure is as follows:

 - SOM_heteogeneous
     - Scenario1_SteadyStateIC